cloudnative-pg/cloudnative-pg/docs/src/faq.md

 management and monitoring infrastructure.

-CloudNativePG enables the definition of the desired state of a PostgreSQL cluster via declarative configuration.
+CloudNativePG enables the definition of the desired state of a PostgreSQL cluster by way of declarative configuration.
 Kubernetes continuously makes sure that the current state of the infrastructure matches the desired one through reconciliation loops initiated by the Kubernetes controller.
 If the desired state and the actual state don't match, reconciliation loops trigger self-healing procedures.
 That's where an operator like CloudNativePG comes into play.

-**Are there any other operators for Postgres out there?**
+### Are there any other operators for Postgres out there?

 Yes, of course.
 And our advice is that you look at all of them and compare them with CloudNativePG before making your decision.
 You will see that most of these operators use an external failover management tool (Patroni or similar) and rely on StatefulSets.

-Here is a non exhaustive list, in chronological order from their publication on GitHub:
+Here's a non-exhaustive list, in chronological order from their publication on GitHub:

 * [Crunchy Data Postgres Operator](https://github.com/CrunchyData/postgres-operator) (2017)